artela-network/artela-docs/docs/develop/core-concepts/lifecycle/index.md

 1. An EOA transaction or call directed at the bound smart contract address.
 2. A direct EOA transaction calling the Aspect's operation method.

+### Execution at Join Point

+In Aspect, there are a set of predefined methods will be triggered at specific join point.
+At certain stage of transaction processing, the entrypoint function of Aspect will be invoked, and it will route to the corresponding method pairs with current join point.
-In the first scenario, the corresponding method for a specific join point runs.
-For instance, `PreContractCall` executes before a contract call is made.
+For instance, `PreContractCall` method of the Aspect will be executed before a contract call is made.

+### Execution with EOA transaction

+Each Aspect has a bytes-in-bytes-out `operation` method.
-In the second, the Aspect's `operation` method activates.
-This method is a maintenance interface that permits Aspect maintainers to update or fetch the Aspect state via transactions.
+This method is a maintenance interface that permits Aspect maintainers to update or fetch the Aspect state via transactions / calls.
 If your Aspect contains sensitive data, ensure you've implemented necessary authorization checks before altering the state.
 Currently, the `operation` method functions in a `bytes in bytes out` format, leaving developers to manage encoding, decoding, and routing.
 Future versions will offer more streamlined solutions.

 ## Destruction